 My interest in the history of the suburb where I’ve lived now for over 35 years has slowly increased over that time.
 In researching and writing the posts in this blog, I’ve progressively covered varying aspects of life over the 140 years of European occupation of the land and a little of the time before.
 Below I’ve outlined some of that story and included links to some of the posts in my blog.
 You can also click the “posts” tab to browse the posts.

 A Little of Highgate Hill’s History

 For the most part, the land that today comprises Highgate Hill consisted of rocky hilly country covered with open woodland.
 Numerous small streams flowed down from the heights after rain either directly to the river on the southern side or north to swampy West End, South Brisbane and Woolloongabba (Kurilpa – Water, Water, Everywhere ).

-The area was called Bengung-urrung after the frilled lizard.
+The area was called Bengung-urrung after the frilled lizard which is now very rare.
+Water dragons are still seen from time to time.

 It was a place of hunting where possums, squirrel gliders and wallabies were found.
 At the edge of Highgate Hill, along the ridge that extended from near Brisbane State High School to the Mater Hospital, was a major habitual camping ground.
 (South Brisbane War Memorial Park and the Disappearing Ridge) There was a bora ground near the corner of Baynes Street and Hampstead Road although most ceremonial locations were in the Woolloongabba area.